Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_io_scipy_image.md

 !["RGB puppy"]({{ site.baseurl }}../dog_matplotlib.png)

-By using ```shape``` you will see that the array has 3 dimensions - as the file we are using is an RGB image, in this case, each dimension applies to the red, green and blue colour bands of the original image:
+By using ```shape``` you will see that the array has 3 dimensions - as the file we are using is an RGB image, in this case, each dimension applies to its red, green and blue colour bands:

 	>>> dog.shape
 	>>> (400L, 600L, 3L)